 Ok, now that we have the cost per pound on refrigerant and the total cost for a fill up I want you, the reader, to keep one thing mind.
 If you have a contractor come out and quote you on a refrigerant fill up be mindful that they are experts in their field, they know your system, they know how to handle refrigerants, and they are certified to handle the refrigerant.

-They will markup the R-410A refrigerant above and beyond the $4.00 per pound that you can buy on Amazon or E-Bay.
+They will markup the R-410A refrigerant above and beyond the $4.00 per pound that you can buy.
 But, you are paying for their expertise.
 It is up to you and your contractor to decide on what is fair.
 If you want to buy a cylinder yourself feel free to visit the links above that I provided, just remember that you need to be EPA certified to purchase R-22 but with R-410A you do not.